karthitron/hello-world/README.md

 # hello-world

+Hi,

-this is my first repository
+This is Karthikeyan Selvaraj writing my first repository in github.

+Thanks